RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 ## How course grades are determined

 Your basic course grade -- A, B, C, D, or F without plus/minus modifiers -- is earned by completing a minimum number of requirements in each of the main types of assignments in the class, using the table below.
 The numbers in the "Skills" column refer to the number of **Master** ratings you earn; **Proficient** and **Beginner** do not count in this total.
 The numbers in Advanced Homework,  Proof problems, and Homework refer to the number of **Success** marks earned.
-We are initially planning on a total of 8 Advanced Homework sets, between 8 and 12 Proof problems, 20 regular Homeworks, and a total of 70 engagement credits; if these numbers should change during the semester, the table will be updated accordingly.
+We are planning on a total of 8 Advanced Homework sets, between 8 and 12 Proof problems, between 22 and 25 regular Homeworks, and a total of 70 engagement credits; if these numbers should change during the semester, the table will be updated accordingly.

 | Grade | Skills | Advanced Homework | Proof problems | Homework | Engagement Credits |
 | :---: | :----: | :---------------: | :------------: | :------: | :----------------: |